Daniel Zylbersztajn is a Jewish German born correspondent, freelance journalist, and radio producer.

 Daniel, lives in London for nearly 25 years.
 His reports are often about current events in the British capital, but also about social, cultural and economic analysis in general.

 He combines the areas of humanities, science and a plethora of vocational hands-on skills in one person and works and worked now for many years in journalism amongst others for the German national daily independent newspaper taz, die Tageszeitung, the German Jewish Jüdische Allgemeine, the international station DW (Deutsche Welle) and contributions in DIE ZEIT, and others.
 He also worked in different radio and radio assistance roles for BBC Radio Four (Documentaries) and RTE Ireland amongst others.
-He is current co-ordinator and contributor of the South England Edition of the German market leading travel magazine ADAC Reisemagazin.
+He is current co-ordinator and contributor of the South England Edition of the German market largest travel magazine ADAC Reisemagazin.

 Former positions included press officer roles amongst others for the Palestinian – Jewish Israeli peace village Wahat al-Salam – Neve Shalom, Executive Director of Meretz UK and as academic researcher at Goldsmiths College and South Bank University.